Indian spot-billed duck: Biology

 It is a bird of freshwater lakes and marshes in fairly open country and feeds by dabbling for plant food mainly in the evening or at night.
 The breeding season varies with rainfall and water condition but is July to September in northern India and November to December in southern India.
 Multiple broods may be raised.
-It nests on the ground hidden within in vegetation near water, and lays 8-14 eggs.
+It nests on the ground hidden in vegetation near water, and lays 8-14 eggs.
 Nests have sometimes been seen on tree branches covered by creepers.
 Incubation begins after the last egg is laid (allowing the chicks to hatch simultaneously) and the young hatch after about 24 days.
 The chicks are black with a yellow back and resemble those of mallards but with a wider eyestripe.

 Both the male and female have calls similar to that of the mallard.
 Mallards and eastern spot-billed ducks have been known to hybridize in the wild in eastern Russia and their genetic closeness has been examined in many studies.
 Indian spot-billed ducks feed on plants, including crops such as rice, as well as invertebrates including snails.
 Through snails such as Lymnaea luteola, they also get infected by cercarian trematodes such as Echinoparyphium bagulai.
 Adult trematodes emerge from the duck after about 21 days.
 Other trematodes recorded in the species include Psilochasmus oxyurus while helminths include Opisthorchis obsequens, Notocotylus babai, N. linearis, Echinoparyphium clerci, Amidostomum skrjabini, and Hymenolepis wardlei.

 They are seen isolated from other species and usually in pairs or small groups and when disturbed they can take off easily and nearly vertically from the water.
 They were hunted extensively in British India, noted for their excellent taste.
 When shot at, especially when in moult, they are known to dive and remain underwater to evade capture.
 A local name for it was "gheret-pai" or "garam-pai".
 In southern India, a method of hunting involved using floating bundles of rushes on which the hunters lay in wait.
 Natural predators of the ducks include birds of prey and terrestrial predators including pythons and otters.